Property rights and neighbours

 Who is the owner?

-To find out who the owner of a property is, you can make a search of the records of the centralised land title registry called Land and Property Information (LPI).
+To find out who the owner of a property is, you can make a search of the records of the centralised land title registry called NSW Land Registry Services .
 A fee applies.
-The search can be made in person, by telephone or online:
+The search can be made in person, by telephone or online.

 The search will also show the name of anyone else with a registered interest in the property (such as a mortgage or lease) and details of any restrictions, such as a caveat (see below).
 If there are multiple owners it will show whether the owners are joint tenants or tenants in common.